AlexRS90/to-do-list/README.md

 - Run the command "npm run build"
 - Run the command "npm run start"

-Once you completed this steps you shuold see the app running at: http://localhost:8080/ in your browser.
+Once you completed this steps you should see the app running at: http://localhost:8080/ in your browser.

 ## Author 👤